 The shipping industry’s failure to act

 Despite these plans and many successive rounds of negotiations, the IMO has so far failed to adopt reduction measures to set the maritime sector on a pathway compatible with the temperature goals of the Paris Agreement.
 It remains to be seen whether the EU and the UK government will take responsibility for the shipping industry’s climate impact in Europe.
-The European Commission has proposed extending its carbon market to the sector so that, for the first time, shipping emitters would pay for their pollution.
+The European Commission has extended its carbon market to the sector so that, for the first time, shipping emitters have to pay for their pollution.
 It has also introduced a green fuels mandate of 2% by 2034, but while this is a positive step, it is still not enough to put shipping on course for zero by 2050.

 Cleaning up cruise ships

 Cruise ships account for only a small proportion of the global shipping fleet, but they have a disproportionate impact on air quality, habitats and the climate.
 Cruise ships require more fuel due to the energy demand of the hotels and leisure facilities provided onboard as well as propelling the ships through the water.
 Cruise ships travel fast and close to the coastline, meaning that huge volumes of fuel are burned in close proximity to coastal populations.
 The technology is available to clean up cruise ships, but an industry that provides luxury trips is unwilling to deploy it.

 Studies estimate that overall shipping activity in the Arctic will increase by more than 50% between 2012 and 2050.
 It will mean continuing shrinkage of Arctic summer sea ice.